ashtray-book-condo_westmountmag

 Staging is a marketing tool that enables the seller to show the house in the best possible light.
 In many cases, especially in higher-end homes, staging is not necessarily required.
 In many homes, the house has live-in help to maintain the property in excellent condition or simply the owners maintain the home in top form.

 However, most homes have a lived-in feeling if they have younger to middle-aged couples with children living in them.
 Mom and Dad work all day, kids play and the house can get messy.
 Or, the owners are retirees and do not have the energy to maintain the home in top form.
-One other factor is that we are not all home stagers as much as we are nesters who come home, throw the coat on the chair and put the feet up at the end of the day.
+Another factor is that we are not all home stagers as much as we are nesters who come home, throw the coats on the chair and put our feet up at the end of the day.

 Some homes with furniture already in them can benefit from simple staging.
-By simple staging I mean to place the chair and couch at the right angle, move the lamps around a bit, throw a nice blanket over the rocking chair and add a few pictures to brighten up the place.
+By simple staging, I mean placing the chair and couch at the right angle, moving the lamps around a bit, throwing a nice blanket over the rocking chair and adding a few pictures to brighten up the place.
 Other times, a home can use much more than moving a couch and placing a picture.
-If the owner has lived in the home for 60 years and the property looks like 1960 then the home can benefit by bringing in a professional stager to clean the house and bring in rented modern furniture that is strategically placed.
+If the owner has lived in the home for 60 years and the property looks like 1960, then the home can benefit by bringing in a professional stager to clean the house and bring in rented modern furniture that is strategically placed.

 Professional home stagers do nothing but home stage and if they have been in the business successfully for a considerable time, they know what works.